-Until recently, Massachusetts had among the top state housing assistance programs in the United States for displaced families and children.
+Until recently, Massachusetts had one of the top state housing assistance programs in the United States for displaced families and children.
 In 2012, however, the state’s housing policy underwent changes, requiring shelter-seeking families with children to provide evidence they have stayed somewhere “not meant for human habitation.”
-The emergency rooms offers not only safety, but also discharge papers that could count as such proof.
-Other eligibility criteria include having faced domestic violence, natural disasters, and no-fault eviction.
+Other eligibility criteria for shelter intake include having faced domestic violence, natural disasters, and no-fault eviction.
+Emergency rooms offers not only safety, but also discharge papers that could count as such proof of housing needs.

-As the figure above depicts, they found the median visits per month increased drastically from 3 visits before the policy change to 17 visits after policy change.
+As the figure above depicts, they found the median visits per month increased drastically from three visits before the policy change to 17 visits after the policy change.
 Most of the children observed were 12 years or younger.
-The emergency department’s costs and total hospital charges over the 5-year period summed nearly $580,000; only about $19,000 of that amount accrued before the policy policy change.
+The emergency department’s costs and total hospital charges over the five-year period summed to nearly $580,000; only about $19,000 of that amount accrued before the policy change.

 Table: “Trends in Homeless Children and Young Adults Seeking Shelter in a Boston Pediatric Emergency Department Following State Housing Policy Changes, 2011–2016,” Mia Kanak, Amanda Stewart, Robert Vinci, Shanshan Liu, Megan Sandel, American Journal of Public Health 108, no. 8 (August 1, 2018): pp. 1076-1078.
 DOI: 10.2105/AJPH.2018.304493